-- Titles or learning objectives should be written in their books for each piece of work, underlined with a ruler and aligned to the left. - Numeracy learning objectives can be typed up, including assessment for learning. - Teachers can also stick in learning intentions if they wish. - For younger children, teachers are encouraged to work towards this standard as soon as children are able.
+- Titles or learning objectives should be written in their books for each piece of work, underlined with a ruler and aligned to the left. - Maths learning objectives can be typed up, including assessment for learning. - Teachers may stick in learning intentions for pupils who significantly struggle with recording, to enable them to keep up with the pace of the lesson - For younger children, teachers are encouraged to work towards this standard as soon as children are able.